 Mick Duncan has lived and worked amongst families whose lives are characterised by poverty and complexity.

 His professional background is in Community Development, sociology and theology.
 Mick has led a multinational team in Manila (Philippines) and has also led church based community development models, most recently in South Auckland.
 He lectures in a variety of colleges and his PhD is in Culture and Society from AUT (Auckland).
-Mick is the Board Chair.
+He and his wife Ruby now live in Whanganui.

-Kay is a Chartered Accountant, married with 3 adult children, living in Manukau, Auckland.
+Kay is a Chartered Accountant, married with 3 adult children.
+She lives in Manukau, Auckland.

 Trish McConnell has been involved with OHF since 1992 when she joined the Rotorua branch committee.